- Phase 3 TIMES 1, TIMES 2 and TIMES 3 trials for Imeglimin are now fully enrolled with over 1,100 patients

 - Diabetes is a fast-growing market in Asia and Japan is the second largest single market for type 2 diabetes outside of the U.S.; it is expected to grow to approximately $6 billion in 20201

-LYON, France--(BUSINESS WIRE)-- POXEL SA (Euronext – POXEL - FR0012432516), a biopharmaceutical company focused on the development of innovative treatments for metabolic diseases, including type 2 diabetes and non-alcoholic steatohepatitis (NASH), announced today that patient enrollment for the TIMES 1 trial in the Phase 3 program for Imeglimin, an investigational therapeutic agent for type 2 diabetes, in Japan has been completed.
-Referred to as TIMES (Trials of IMeglimin for Efficacy and Safety), the Imeglimin Phase 3 registration program in Japan includes three pivotal trials to evaluate the efficacy and safety of Imeglimin in approximately 1,100 patients.
-The TIMES 1 trial is a multicenter, double-blind, placebo-controlled, randomized, monotherapy study in over 200 Japanese patients with type 2 diabetes.
+LYON, France--(BUSINESS WIRE)-- POXEL SA (Euronext – POXEL - FR0012432516), a biopharmaceutical company focused on the development of innovative treatments for metabolic diseases, including type 2 diabetes and non-alcoholic steatohepatitis (NASH), announced today that patient enrollment has been completed in the TIMES 2 trial of the Phase 3 registration program for Imeglimin, an investigational therapeutic agent for type 2 diabetes, in Japan.
+Referred to as TIMES (Trials of IMeglimin for Efficacy and Safety), the Imeglimin Phase 3 registration program in Japan includes three pivotal trials to evaluate the efficacy and safety of Imeglimin in over 1,100 patients.
+The TIMES 2 trial is a 52-week, open-label, parallel-group study to assess the long-term safety and efficacy of Imeglimin in Japanese patients with type 2 diabetes.
+In this trial, Imeglimin is administrated as a monotherapy or combination therapy to over 700 patients with existing hypoglycemic agents, including a DPP4 inhibitor, SGLT2 inhibitor, biguanide, sulphonylurea and GLP1 receptor agonist.

 About the TIMES Program